MrMorgoth/MrMorgoth/README.md

 Currently completing a Masters Degree in Computer Science with AI part-time alongside full time software engineering work

-Get in touch if you know of an opportunity you think i'd be a fit for.

 How to reach me: https://www.linkedin.com/in/christian-avery/
 <!--